Building wealth can be like losing weight. It’s not always easy, but it is simple. We’ll show you the keys to building wealth.

 Just be sure you do pay off the entire balance.
 Once the 0% APR ends, you’ll have to pay interest on the remaining balance and possibly at a higher rate than the card you transferred the debt from.

-You can also look into getting a loan from a peer to peer lender like Lending Club.
+You can also look into getting a loan from like Upgrade.
 They will loan you money to pay off the credit cards.
-You still owe money, but now you owe it to Lending Club at a much lower interest rate than you were paying to the credit card company.
+You still owe money, but now you owe it to them at a much lower interest rate than you were paying to the credit card company.